mitchelldmiller/quick-mail-wp-plugin/README.md

 * Anyone can send HTML by pasting it into a message.

+__Where Do I Find Sent Emails?__

+* You should be able to find sent emails in your email account's Sent Mail folder.

+* Delivery services like [Mailgun](https://www.mailgun.com/) and [Sendgrid](https://sendgrid.com/) also provide this information.

 __Selecting Recipients__

 * Options to send mail to any user, or limit to users with first and last names on their profile.